aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/040_ssm/040_windows_stress/_index.md

 Let's head back to the [AWS Fault Injection Simulator Console](https://console.aws.amazon.com/fis/home?#Home).

-1. Once in the Fault Injection Simulator console, lets click on Experiment templates again on the left side pane.
+1. Once in the Fault Injection Simulator console, lets click on "Experiment templates" again on the left side pane.

 2. Select the experiment with the `WindowsBurnCPUviaSSM` description, then click on the "Actions" button and select "Start".
 This will allow us to enter additional tags before starting our experiment.
-Then click on the "Start Experiment" button.
+Then click on the "Start experiment" button.

 3. Next type in `start` and click on "Start Experiment" again to confirm you want to start the experiment.

 {{< img "confirmstart.png" "Confirm Start" >}}

-This will take you to the running experiment, in the detail section of the experiment under state you should see the experiment is initializing.
+This will take you to the running experiment that is started from the template.
+In the detail section of the experiment check `State` and you should see the experiment is initializing.
 Once the experiment is running, lets go back to the RDP session and observe the task manager graph.

 Watch the CPU percentage, it should hit 100% for a few minutes and then return back to 0%.
 Once we have observed the action we can logout of the Windows Instance and hit CTRL + C on the window you ran the port forwarding command to close the session.